 **Barrier Island Brewing: just down the street from our resort, this tasty place serves nothing but goodness in addition to their brewed on site beers.
 Highly recommended!
 If you go and don’t try the bacon wrapped dates stuffed with blue cheese, then we insist you go right back!

-**Fiddlers 410 Arnold: This new eatery is brought to you by the same folks from Crab Daddy’s and is sure to stun with its marsh views.
-Stay tuned because they’ll be opening soon!
+**Fiddlers 410 Arnold: This new eatery is brought to you by the same folks from Crab Daddy’s and stuns with its marsh views.
+Everything is delicious and they’re closed on Tuesdays so plan accordingly.

 **Sammie’s: Located in Redfern Village, this is your go to one stop shop for the best beach sandwich.
 As their site says,”A Sammie is a simple sandwich, but not just any sandwich.”
 This no fuss business is all about your sandwich and chips to go whether golfing, fishing or headed to the house.
 Crafted with love and you can tell with each bite.
 First come first served, they can and will sell out!